Trip Tips: Living the good life way, way Down Under

 Still, to truly understand what is so interesting about Tasmania's present, one should look into its past.

-Port Arthur, a collection of time-ravaged sandstone buildings perched above a glistening harbor, was once the most feared men's prison camp in the British Empire.
+Port Arthur, a collection of time-ravaged sandstone buildings perched above a glistening harbour, was once the most feared men's prison camp in the British Empire.

 The road to Port Arthur, about 95 km (60 miles) southeast of Hobart, is a stunning rollercoaster marked by the towering cliffs over Dunalley Bay and the mysterious Tasman National Park.